|Professor /Associate Director Bronfenbrenner Center for Translational Research|

 Prevention and Translational Research: Dr. Eckenrode has been a co-investigator of a long-term evaluation of the effects of a program of nurse home visitation on the development of high-risk mothers and their children.
 He also has a general interest in translational research related to the implementation of evidence-based programs.

-Dr. Eckenrode supports the outreach programs of the BCTR, and has been a PI or Co-PI on several Hatch and Smith-Lever grants.
+Dr. Eckenrode supports the outreach programs of the BCTR, and has been a PI or Co-PI on several Hatch and Smith-Lever grants, including the Research Synthesis Project.

 Ph.D.
 1979 - Tufts University - Social Psychology